 As well as some old signs from when neon first came to Las Vegas

-The tour also told about the art of making neon signs and showed off several examples from the “golden age” of signs.
+The tour guide also told about the art of making neon signs and showed off several examples from the “golden age” of signs.
 The top of the sign from the Yucca Motel and the sign from the Liberace Museum were the fanciest things we’d see on the tour.

 The only sign in the Boneyard that had been received in totally working condition was the one from Fitzgerald’s Casino: